-According to this article on ThoughtCo.com, it's called arabica coffee because in the 7th century the beans went from Ethiopia to lower Arabia.
+According to this article on ThoughtCo.com, it’s called arabica coffee because in the 7th century, the beans went from Ethiopia to lower Arabia.

-In Ethiopia, the beans were being crushed and mixed with fat to be eaten as a stimulant by the Oromo tribe.
+In Ethiopia, the beans were crushed and mixed with fat to be eaten as a stimulant by the Oromo tribe.

 But once they arrived in Arabia “coffee” was born.
 It was written about as a brewed beverage for the first time by Arab scholars who said it helped them prolong their work hours.
-From there coffee spread around the world.
+From their coffee spread around the world.

 If coffee beans were brewed into a delicious beverage for the first time in Arabia, it’s easy to see why it’s called arabica coffee, and why it’s also known as Arabian coffee.

 High-quality arabica coffee should have a slightly sweet flavor, with hints of chocolate, nuts, and caramel.
 You may also notice hints of fruit and berries.

 There will be a slight/pleasant acidity and a little bitterness.
 Cold brewing coffee can help bring out the sweet flavors of arabica even more.